While on the quest for a dot grid notebook with a cover color other than black, I stumbled across the Minimalisn Art dot grid notebook!

 - This belongs to page

 - Dot grid pages

-Disclaimer: this post contains affiliate links.
+This post contains affiliate links.
 If you purchase this notebook using my affiliate link I’ll receive a small commission at no extra cost to you.
 I only affiliate with products I use and recommend.

 Let’s take a closer look!

 To enlarge the screen of the video, click the square icon in the bottom right hand corner of the video (it will say ‘full screen’ when you hover your mouse over the icon).

 Much like all the other dot grid and hardbound notebooks out there, the cover is sturdy with rounded corners and an elastic band.
 These notebooks come in lots of different colors (a nice change from boring black!)